 mdf commerce announces a partnership with Acumatica offering its SMBs a fully integrated B2B ecommerce solution to Acumatica Cloud ERP

-/EIN News/ -- MONTREAL, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- mdf commerce inc. (TSX: MDF), a SaaS leader in digital commerce technologies, is pleased to announce a partnership agreement between its ecommerce solution, k-ecommerce, and Acumatica.
+MONTREAL, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- mdf commerce inc. MDF, a SaaS leader in digital commerce technologies, is pleased to announce a partnership agreement between its ecommerce solution, k-ecommerce, and Acumatica.
 Combined, the solutions create a comprehensive offering to SMB customers and expand the reach of mdf commerce's ecommerce solution.

 The k-ecommerce ERP-integrated ecommerce platform developed for Acumatica Cloud ERP users provides an all-in-one ecommerce, which includes a CMS, cloud hosting, as well as complete post-implementation service and training.
 Furthermore, k-ecommerce helps B2B businesses by delivering a PCI Level 1-compliant environment.